Aine-Kearns/AineKearnsPASproject2020/README.md

 **Project Plan for Programming and Scripting GMIT 2020**
 - In order to complete this project I will need to complete the following tasks:
   - Import a data file into the analysis.py script and add the pandas and numpy libraries which will allow me to complete statistical calculations and create graphs
-  - Define the calculations that will be presented for summary statistics and establish how to calculate this using a for loop
+  - Define the calculations that will be presented with summary statistics and establish how to calculate these
-  - The statistical calculations above are only relevant for the ordinal data, simple count measures will be used for the nominal data (i.e. the class)
   - Write additional code into the script to output the summary statistics to a single text file
-  - Using numpy I will create histograms for each variable and save these as png files
+  - Using a "For Loop" I will create histograms for each variable and save these as png files
-  - I will also create scatter plots for each pair of variables **Iris Data Set**
+  - I will also create scatter plots for each pair of variables using the seaborn module <br>
+**Overview of python script**
+- The python script developed for this project is called analysis.py and it is made up of 5 sections
+  1. Import initial modules to be used in the script including pandas, sys, matplotlib
+  2. Use pandas module to open and read the data file irish.data in the repository as a csv file in order to complete sections 3 - 5 of the script
+  3. Print the summary statistics using df.describe() and save this output to a text file called *summary_of_variables.txt* using the sys module
+  4. Create and save histograms for each of the variables using a "For Loop" and the matplotlib module - each file is named after the associated variable i.e. *sepal length.png, sepal width.png, petal length.png, petal width.png*
+  5. Import seaborn and using this module create, save and print the scatterplots for pair of variables - file saved as *iris_data_pairplots.png*<br>
+**Iris Data Set**
 - The Iris Dataset is a well known dataset that was created by Ronald Fisher in 1936.
 Fisher was a statistician and biologist and he used this dataset in his paper *The use of multiple measurements in taxonomic problems*.
 The data was actually gathered by Edgar Anderson who was attempting to quantify variation associated with three related species of iris flowers.
 The dataset consists of 50 samples of each of the three species (*Iris setosa, Iris virginica and Iris veriscolor*) and four features were measured, all in centimeters: the length and the width of both the sepal and the petal.
 Fisher used this data to develop a linear discriminant model to distinguish the species from each other  [https://en.wikipedia.org/wiki/Iris_flower_data_set]
 # Updates made
+## 27th April 2020
+* Removed the import numpy command as this is not required in the current script
+* Established how to save the seaborn pairplots as png in the folder but in order to do this I needed to change the order of the scrip so the plt.show() command was last
+* Removed tempAnalysis.py from the repository - this was being used to test changes
 ## 26th April 2020
 * Using information from [https://www.python-course.eu/sys_module.php] I've managed to save the output from df.describe() to a text file within the folder
 * I've decided to now remove the summary of variables under the "for loop" as noted on the notes from April 23rd, in this way the code is now reduced and easier to read